Hazards covered by anticipation

-Since 2016 WFP has been partnering with the Nepal Red Cross Society, Danish Red Cross, and Practical Action Consulting, to develop anticipatory action for riverine floods.
+Since 2016, WFP has been partnering with the Nepal Red Cross Society, the Danish Red Cross and Practical Action Consulting to develop anticipatory action for riverine floods.

-This project, started in 2020, aims to integrate shock responsiveness and anticipatory action into Nepal’s social security allowance programme to inform the development of more responsive and anticipatory social protection and early warning systems that protect the most vulnerable before, during, and after shocks.
+This project, which started in 2020, aims to integrate shock responsiveness and anticipatory action into Nepal’s social security allowance programme.
+This will inform the development of more responsive and anticipatory social protection systems and early warning systems, which protect the most vulnerable people before, during and after shocks.

-The objective of the pilot is to provide collective anticipatory humanitarian action to people at risk of predicted severe monsoon flooding in Nepal.
-The pilot will aim to provide life-saving assistance to over 80,000 people across 23 floodprone municipalities (“palikas”):
+The objective of this pilot project is to provide collective anticipatory humanitarian action to people at risk of predicted severe monsoon flooding in Nepal.
+The project aims to provide life-saving assistance to over 80,000 people across 23 flood-prone municipalities (palikas).
+These are:

-- In eastern Nepal: Province No. 1, Sunsari district – 5 palikas; Province No. 2, Saptari district - 7 palikas
+- in eastern Nepal: Province No. 1, Sunsari district (five palikas); Province No. 2, Saptari district (seven palikas)

-- In western Nepal: Lumbini Province, Banke district - 3 palikas; Lumbini Province, Bardiya district – 6 palikas; Sudurpaschim Province, Kailali district - 2 palikas.
+- in western Nepal: Lumbini Province, Banke district (three palikas); Lumbini Province, Bardiya district (six palikas); Sudurpaschim Province, Kailali district (two palikas).